RobertHSchmidt/springframework/spring-projects/trunk/spring-ldap/spring-ldap/docs/reference/readme.txt

 To generate project documentation, execute one of the following build targets:

+* doc-all        - generate documentation in all supported formats
 * doc-pdf        - generate the PDF documentation
 * doc-html       - generate the HTML documentation
 * doc-htmlsingle - generate single page HTML documentation